By Peru specialist Harry

 Cruises typically last three to four days, and, depending on your vessel, you’ll take part in daily activities that include guided jungle walks, river swimming, cookery classes, kayaking and boat trips.

 Some cruises have more of a cultural focus, allowing you to meet local communities.
-On one occasion, my guide took us to his wife’s grandfather’s house, and he showed us how they made palm thatching.
 Wildlife-wise, you have a good chance of seeing both two- and three-toed sloths, many types of monkeys, great herons and — the most exciting of all in my book — Amazon river dolphins.
-A dusky pink shade, I always think there’s something enigmatic about them and I love getting in the water with them, maintaining a respectful distance but swimming alongside them.
+A dusky pink shade, I always think there’s something enigmatic about them.